f-corvaro/NETPRACTICE/README.md

 #### Network nodes

 <p align="justify">

+Every device connected to internet has at least one network interface, a network card that acts as bridge between the device and the physial medium connected to the rest of the network.
+A client typically has only one interface since it has only one network connection.
+A router usually has many, one for each of its network.

 A **host** is any system connected to a network, whether it's a computer, a server, a smartphone, or even a specialized network device.
 It serves as a node or endpoint in the network, capable of sending and receiving data.
 A **client** is a computer, a smartphone, or some other type of connected device.
 A **server** is a more powerful machine which stores and distributes content over the Internet.